-The initial rating or ranking scores will be based on exits to other PH, retention of PH, returns to homelessness within 12 months of exit, new/increase in employment income, new/increase in nonemployment income, persons served who are chronically homeless or meet one of the other priorities, HMIS data quality, HMIS data completeness, more than one disability, bed/unit utilization, participation in coordinated entry, Housing First and reduction of barriers, project cost reasonableness.
+The initial rating or ranking scores will be based on exits to other PH, retention of PH, returns to homelessness within 12 months of exit, new/increase in employment income, new/increase in non-employment income, persons served who are chronically homeless or meet one of the other priorities, HMIS data quality, HMIS data completeness, more than one disability, bed/unit utilization, participation in coordinated entry, Housing First and reduction of barriers, project cost reasonableness.

-New projects will be rated primarily on how the project addresses priorities, the reasonableness of the proposed project, participation in coordinated entry, Housing First, and reduction of barriers.
+New projects will be rated primarily on how the project addresses priorities, the reasonableness of the proposed project, participation in coordinated entry, Housing First, and reduction of barriers, leverage of housing resources or healthcare resources.